nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `CodeConnect` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Finding contacts by module**
+**Use case 1: Finding contacts by module**

 **MSS**

 1. User requests to find persons taking a specific module.
 2. CodeConnect requests for module code.
 3. User types in module code.
 4. CodeConnect shows a list of persons taking that module.

+   Use case ends.

 **Extensions**